nemmeviu/hostfootprint-netbox/PITCHME.md

 ##### creators and comunity

-[NetBox](https://netbox.readthedocs.io/en/latest/) is an open source web application designed to help manage and document computer networks.
-Initially conceived by the network engineering team at [DigitalOcean](https://www.digitalocean.com/), NetBox was developed to network management:
+[NetBox](https://netbox.readthedocs.io/en/latest/) is an open source web application initially conceived by the network engineering team at [DigitalOcean](https://www.digitalocean.com/).
+Designed to help network management:

-~~this~~

-* IP address management (IPAM) - IP networks and addresses, VRFs, and VLANs
+* IP addr management (IPAM) - IPs, VRFs, and VLANs
 * Equipment racks - Organized by group and site
-* Devices - Types of devices and where they are installed
+* Devices - Devices and where they are installed
 * Connections - Network, console, and power connections among devices
 * Virtualization - Virtual machines and clusters
 * Data circuits - Long-haul communications circuits and providers